renemonroy/create-react-popup/README.md

 ### Features

-- Eases the creation of Popup components through a compound pattern
+- Eases the creation of Popup components through the Compound Component pattern
 - Uses React Portals to render the available Popups
 - Creates a context on each Popup build to support multiple usage
 - Has different positioning options